 I have been able to trace his ancestry back from Southampton County to his grandfather Spencer Pierce of Warwick County.
 However, Warwick County suffered loss of records during the civil war and remaining records give only partial information (All references to Warwick County records are from Warwick County, Virginia, Colonial Court Records in Transcription, Richard Dunn, ed.)
-Some similarity in names with the Pierce family of York County led to an investigation of this family as possible ancestors of Spencer Pierce, but the available evidence now points to the Pierce family of Mulberry Island in Warwick County as the most likely ancestors.

 On the motion of Martha Pierce ordered that John George Wills, Benjamin Wills, Samuel Wills and John Pate Wills, or any three of them do examine & settle an account of the admon of the estate of Spencer Pierce deceased and report the same to the court.

-Warwick Court order for 5 March 1761 gives:
+Warwick Court order for 2 April 1761 gives:

 An Indenture of Apprenticeship from Rice Bolton Pierce to William Wills was with the Approbation of the court acknowledged by the parties and ordered to be certified.